Enterprise-grade DeFi and Smart Contracts blockchain built on Cosmos SDK

 Agoric has two digital assets that are closely connected.
 The first one is BLD, which is used for securing the network, voting, and governance.
 Furthermore, BLD also provides stability for RUN.
 The second asset is RUN, a local currency used to pay for goods, services, and execution fees.
 The RUN asset is easily adaptable as payment for DApps built on the blockchain and is the primary mechanism for paying validators.
 Additionally, RUN is what makes it easy for developers to glue DApps together in the Beta Testnet.

-Because of this widespread use, barriers to build on Agoric will be lower than on a lot of protocols, and Agoric may well support a thriving community of blockchain developers.
-Agoric blockchain’s smart-contract approach helps solve many challenges and already has applications in DeFi and NFT as well as more traditional industries such as Logistics.
+Because of this widespread use, barriers to build on Agoric will be lower than on numerous protocols, and Agoric may well support a thriving community of blockchain developers.
+Agoric blockchain’s smart-contract approach helps solve many challenges and already has applications in DeFi and more traditional industries such as Logistics.
 Finally, because Agoric is built on the Cosmos SDK, it will be interoperable with one of the fastest-growing blockchain ecosystems, in which Stakin has been involved as a validator on multiple blockchains over the past years.
 For all these reasons, we are very excited to be taking part in the latest testnet of Agoric and looking forward to offering validation services on Mainnet, as well as other contributions.

 DISCLAIMER: This is not financial advice.
 Staking, delegation, and cryptocurrencies involve a high degree of risk, and there is always the possibility of loss, including the failure of all staked digital assets.
 Additionally, delegators are at risk of slashing in case of security or liveness faults on some protocols.
 We advise you to do your due diligence before choosing a validator.